tegorman13/htw/docs/Manuscript/output/htw_manuscript_gfm.md

 learning, generalization, and extrapolation in a uni-dimensional visuomotor function learning task.
-To the best of our knowledge, this research is the first to employ the classic constant vs. varied training manipulation, commonly used in the literature on the benefits of variability, in the context of a uni-dimensional function learning task.
+To the best of our knowledge, this research is the first to employ the classic constant vs. varied training manipulation, commonly used in the literature studying the benefits of variability, in the context of a uni-dimensional function learning task.
 Across three experiments, we compare constant and varied training conditions in terms of learning performance, extrapolation accuracy, and